 I made a change to my working life in 2016.

 I became a corporate escapee in November 2016.
 I chose to make the announcement on LinkedIn.
-The post has had over 32,000 views.
-I dont write this to self-promote or stroke my own ego….I write this because it’s evidence that the persistent approach I have taken over the last 5+ years to build a LinkedIn profile that truly reflects my brand has been successful and its also evidence that LinkedIn is a powerful tool for women and men to use to build and nurture their brand and their network.
+So far that post has had over 32,000 views.
+Holy Moley!
+I dont write this to self-promote or stroke my own ego….I write this because it’s evidence that the persistent approach I have taken over the last decade to build a LinkedIn profile that truly reflects my brand has been successful and its also evidence that LinkedIn is a powerful tool for women and men to use to build and nurture their brand and their network.

 LinkedIn is easy to learn and its powerful!

-I have had heaps and I mean literally heaps of invitations to connect on LinkedIn, particularly recently as my business takes off.
+I receive heaps and I mean literally heaps of invitations to connect on LinkedIn, particularly as my businesses take off.
 Two things I think about.
 Firstly, many of the invitations are from strangers who do not bother to personalise their invite.
 So I have to look at their profile, work out who and what we have in common and make a call from there.
 More often than not, I connect, that’s what LinkedIn is for and I’m not a “LinkedIn snob” which many people are.
 Second thing, when I check the profile of the person that wants to connect, many are either blank or as good as blank.
 So I have ZERO idea who you are, what you stand for, why we should connect or how I can help or be helped.

 - To maximise the ‘hits’ on your LinkedIn profile…don’t use your generic job title!
 Especially if, like me, you have several jobs!